mtazzari/galario/README.md

 testing
 -------

 After building, just run `ctest -V --output-on-failure` in `build/`.
-To see just the `py.test` results live,

-    make && python/py.test.sh python/test_galario.py

-My current one liner to get going is

-    FFTW_HOME="/usr/local/lib" CXX="/usr/local/bin/g++" CC="/usr/local/bin/gcc" LD="/usr/local/bin/g++" \
-    cmake -DCMAKE_PREFIX_PATH=${CONDA_PREFIX} .. && make all test

-Every time `python/test_all.py` is modified, it has to be copied over to the build directory: only when run there, `import pygalario` works.
-The copy is performed in the build step but I couldn't get the dependency injected, so to run the tests, you have to do `make && make test` or `make && ctest`.
+Every time `python/test_galario.py` is modified, it has to be copied over to the build directory: only when run there, `import pygalario` works.
+The copy is performed in the configure step, `cmake` detects changes so always run `make` first.

+`py.test` fails if it cannot collect any tests.
+This can be caused by C errors.
+To debug the testing, first find out the exact command of the test

+    make && ctest -V

+`py.test` captures the output from the test, in particular from C to stderr.
+Force it to show all output

+    make && python/py.test.sh -s python_package/tests/test_galario.py

+By default, tests run on the GPU if code is available in `galario`.
+Deactivate by calling `... py.test.sh --gpu=0 ...`

 requirements
 ------------